top of page

 • Pec deck machine

-The study placed the EMG electrode sensors on the chest's upper, middle, and lower portion to rank each exercise based on how well it worked for each area.
+The study placed EMG electrode sensors on the upper, middle, and lower portions of the chest to rank each exercise based on its effectiveness in each area.
 To ensure they could standardise the data, the study used the maximum voluntary contraction (MVC) measurement, representing the maximum activation a muscle can reach.

-The study gathered this value before testing the exercises for each participant; therefore, they could accurately compare the chest exercises against each of our maximum values.
-This gives us an accurate sense of how well a particular exercise works for our chest muscles.
+The study gathered this value before testing the exercises for each participant; therefore, they could accurately compare the chest exercises against their maximum values.
+This provides us with an accurate sense of how well a particular exercise targets our chest muscles.
 Getting this value wasn't easy.
 But we did it anyway, and we were ready to test.

 Best Exercise for Each Section of the Chest